-This course provides the student with an introduction to the theories, concepts, research methods, and findings relevant to the study of human development from prenatal through adolescence.
-Major developmental theories and issues are presented.
-Emphasis is placed on the application of life-span principles and concepts in individual and social contexts.
-The effects of heredity and environment, and ethical issues relevant to the research of development, are also presented.
+This course provides the student with an introduction to the concepts, theories, research methods, and findings relevant to the study of human development from prenatal and birth through adolescence.
+Emphasis is placed on the application of life-span principles and developmental concepts in individual and social contexts.
+The effects of heredity and environment, as well as ethical issues relevant to the research of development, are also presented.

 Total Weeks: 15

 HDEC 100 (may be taken concurrently).